FirstPersonNetwork/ostc-fpp-rs/README.md

 ### Host Your DID Document

-After setup, LKMV generates `did.jsonl` file for your Persona DID.
+After setup, LKMV generates a `did.jsonl` file for your Persona DID.
 The file must be hosted at a specific URL matching your configured DID.

 The `did:webvh` method resolves your DID by fetching the DID document from a well-known location on the web.
 If the document is not hosted at the correct URL, the DID cannot be resolved or used.